-Probable cause Possible remedy FALS instruction executed (FALS number 001) C100 hex will be added to the FALS number (001 to 1FF hex) and the result will be stored in A400 as the error code (C100 to C2FF hex).
+Probable cause Possible remedy , C100 hex will be added to the FALS number (001 to 1FF hex) and the result will be stored in A400 as the error code (C100 to C2FF hex).
 Check the conditions for executing FALS instructions and remove any causes for the user-defined error.